VisLab/EEG-Pipelines/README.md

 ![Overview of preprocessing pipelines](./metadata/PipelineOverview.png)

 The paper used cudaica for some of the computations of ICA.
 This requires special hardware and setup.
 That version of the code has not been included in the repository.
-Before running any of these pipelines, you must make sure that you have the following setup.
-Although the stub for using cudaica is included, cudaica has not been included in the repository.
-Thus, ICA options are either runica or binica, unless you set up cudiaca to run on your GPU.
+We assume runica from EEGLAB for the ICA decomposition.